lakindum/reservation_service/ReadMe.md

   I think we don't need this since the id of the existing resource is available as a path parameter, and I think we should not allow it to update the id of a reservation.

+* For the purpose of the test I have only used the default Spring profile, so if this needs to be used in different environments then we will need to introduce few more Spring profiles for them.
+  ex: application-test.yaml, application-dev.yaml, application-prod.yaml etc

+* I will add in a swagger for the API definitions soon.

 * I have done minor modifications to some of the service endpoints in the task description to keep a pattern of it

 ### Tests